Study abroad programs are a great way to broaden your horizons as a college student.

 New York University runs several study abroad programs for budding travel journalists.

-Currently NYU runs programs in China, Czech Republic, England, and Ghana, where students will practice writing and producing written and broadcast travel pieces.
+NYU runs programs in a variety of locations abroad, such as Argentina, Australia, Ghana, Israel, and Spain, where students will practice writing and producing written and broadcast travel pieces.

 Study travel journalism down under with Boston University in Sydney, Australia.